Eggless Gluten-free Ragi Chocolate Cookies recipe

 Millets and Ragi or Finger Millet Flour

-Millets are Gluten-free grains better known as Ancient Grains, rich in antioxidants, soluble fibres and proteins.
+Millets are Gluten-free grains better known as Ancient Grains, rich in antioxidants, soluble fibre and proteins.
 Native to India and many other African countries especially in drought-prone and semi-arid places where these are used in many traditional dishes.
 Since these tiny grains can be cultivated in harsh climatic conditions these are also known as Miracle Grains.

 Some of the examples of Millets used widely in India are.. bajra (pearl millet), jowar (sorghum), ragi (finger millet), barri (proso/common millet), jhangora (barnyard millet), kangni (foxtail/ Italian millet), kodra (kodo millet) etc. Used widely in making many traditional dishes, millet flour can also be used very well in baking.